 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Because plants derive their energy from sunlight, most flowering shrubs like lots of it.
-Of course, that often depends on the intensity of the light, which tends to be stronger the nearer those plants are to the equator.
-So, bushes that happily bask in full sun in northern zones might haplessly bake in southern ones.
+Of course, the degree to which plants thrive in the sun often depends on how intense the sunlight is in your area—the nearer you are to the equator, the more intense it is.
+Bushes that happily bask in full sun in northern zones might haplessly bake in southern ones.

 1. Butterfly Bush (Buddleja spp.)